oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

 ## Task 2: Create a Blockchain Network Founder Instance

-1. In the OCI services menu, select 'Developer Services' and click on 'Blockchain Platform.'
+1. In the OCI services menu, select 'Developer Services' and click on 'Blockchain Platform'

   ![Access OBP](images/1-obp-2-1.png)

-2. Ensure that the right **Compartment** is selected and click on 'Create Blockchain Platform.'
+2. Ensure that the right **Compartment** is selected and click on 'Create Blockchain Platform'

   ![OBP Compartment, Create](images/1-obp-2-3.png)